2024/2025 School Year

 All Saturday morning classes and weekday evening classes are at The Youth Center 10761 Los Alamitos Blvd.

 All classes require your child to bring an instrument to class.
-Rental instruments can be obtained by contacting Applied Music Studio (50% 0FF for OUR STUDENTS) at (562) 596-1287, appliedmusicstore@gmail.com or any other music store or studio.
+Rental instruments can be obtained by contacting Applied Music Studio (UP TO 50% 0FF for OUR STUDENTS) at (562) 596-1287, appliedmusicstore@gmail.com or any other music store or studio.
 Click here to reserve.

 Meet Our Music Instructors